josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 * Obtain an understanding of the underlying forces and structure that produced the data
 * Fit a model and proceed to forecast.

-Time series analysis provides a ton of techniques to better understand a dataset.
+"Time series analysis provides a ton of techniques to better understand a dataset.
 The most useful of these is the splitting of time series into 4 parts:
 1. **Level**: The base value for the series if it were a straight line.
 1. **Trend**: The linear increasing or decreasing behavior of the series over time.
 1. **Seasonality**: The repeating patterns or cycles of behavior over time.
-1. **Noise:** The variability in the observations that cannot be explained by the model.
+1. **Noise:** The variability in the observations that cannot be explained by the model."[[2]](#2)

 All-time series generally have a level, noise, while trend and seasonality are optional.
 The main features of many time series are trends and seasonal variation.